Rear End Collision | I Got Rear-Ended, How Much Money Will I Get?

 Whiplash is the most common type of injury arising from a rear-end accident.
 The speed and force of the car coming from behind suddenly and unexpectedly hitting your vehicle can cause your neck to forcefully and quickly be snapped forward and then backward again.

 Unfortunately, the human neck wasn’t designed to withstand this kind of strength and force.
 As such, the soft tissues in and around the neck can become strained or sprained.
 This is called whiplash.
 Whiplash injuries can take several months to heal, and they limit mobility and may require physical therapy.
-According to the National Safety Council, up to 80 percent of people diagnosed with whiplash have pain and soreness that lasts longer than a week, and 50 percent report that it lasts over a year.

 Back Injuries

-Rear-end accidents also put expose your back to impact forces.
+Rear-end accidents also expose your back to impact forces.
 Even rear-end accidents that occur at low speeds can lead to serious back pain and other problems.
 Bulging, compressed, or slipped discs and muscle strains are common.
 Soreness, pain, and mobility issues can last for weeks or even months after this type of accident.

 Spinal Cord Injuries, or SCI